camunda/camunda-docs-manual/content/update/minor/77-to-78/index.md

     The scripts update the database from one minor version to the next, and change the underlying database structure.
 So make sure to backup your database in case there are any failures during the update process.

 3. We highly recommend to also check for any existing patch scripts for your database that are within the bounds of the new minor version you are updating to.
 Execute them in ascending order by version number. _Attention_: This step is only relevant when you are using an enterprise version of the Camunda BPM platform, e.g., `7.7.X` where `X > 0`.
 The procedure is the same as in step 1, only for the new minor version.

-# Rolling Update

-If you do not know what a rolling update in the context of Camunda means, please refer to the [Rolling Update documentation](../../rolling-update/).

-In the context of a rolling update, a user created with an engine `A` of Camunda version >= 7.7 cannot be authenticated with an engine `B` of Camunda version <= 7.6.
-The reason is that the Camunda version 7.7 adds [salt to password hashing](../../../user-guide/process-engine/password-hashing/), thus, the older engine `B` is not aware of salt and unable to create the same hashed password as engine `A`.

-To circumvent that problem you can either update all engines to the version >= 7.7 or create all users exclusively in the engine with version <= 7.6.

 # Full Distribution